Bartholomey/the_lake_redoubt/julija/02_chapter_two.md

 *Symmetry Stranger: “Come here; I’ll keep you company.”
 He asks if I want to sit with him among the ruins.*

-My reply: “But you are a big, scary machine.
+Me: “But you are a big, scary machine.
 Keep me company?”

 There’s nothing left here.
 It’s a wasteland.

 *Symmetry Stranger says I should sit down with him among the ruins.
 That I should not look away from this ruin.*

-My reply: “No, I won’t sit with you.”
+Me: “No, I won’t sit with you.”
 I start walking away.

 **34**